Rahim Fahimuddin Dagar: Biography

-Ustad Rahim Fahimuddin Khan Dagar is known not only for the power and spontaneity of his alaap, but also for his rich repertoire of compositions, some of which are believed to date back to the 12th and 13th centuries.
-As he likes to put it about Dhrupad, "In the words of my ancestor Shat Shastri Baba Behram Khan Dagar, Dhrupad, as presented within our Dagar bani, is ‘ragatmak-swaratmak, shabdatmak-varnatmak, talatmak-layatmak and rasatmak.
-The singer has to portray its kalatmak, vidyatmak and adhyatmak aspects to do proper justice to it."
+Ustad Rahim Fahimuddin Khan Dagar was known not only for the power and spontaneity of his alaap, but also for his rich repertoire of compositions, some of which are believed to date back to the 12th and 13th centuries.

-It is the quality of music which has taken him to many countries like the USA, France, Germany and Italy for performances before select audiences.
+It is the quality of music which has taken him to many countries like the United States, France, Germany and Italy for performances before select audiences.
 His recordings have been released in Switzerland, Germany and Italy.

 Awards

 Ustad Rahim Fahimuddin Khan Dagar has been honoured with various awards, including: